 Who wouldn’t want to work for Apple, right?
 Apple chat jobs are full-time employed positions.
 They come with company benefits and typically pay well.
 Because of the high value of these jobs, they go fast when they are available in your area.
 If you hear of openings, act fast because the openings won’t last long.

-To work for Apple as a chat supporter, you must live within 100 miles of the hiring location.
+To work for Apple as a chat supporter, you must live within 100 miles of the location hiring.

 OutPLEX outsources customer support to companies throughout the United States.
 Most of the chat support jobs they offer are for consultant sales, so the job requires a bit of sales experience or abilities.